-When creating edibles, the exciting but sometimes challenging part of the process is making sure each edible has the correct dosage.
-Many of us want them to be consistent in strength across the batch.
-Here are some tips and tricks that may help beginners ensure they’re calculating the correct amount for themselves.
+When creating edibles, the exciting but sometimes challenging part of the process is making sure the dosage is right for you.
+Many of us want our edibles to be consistent in strength across the batch, so here are a few tips and tricks that help ensure you’re calculating the best dosage for yourself.

 For every gram of cannabis, the flower has 1000 mg of dry weight.
 If a strain has 10 percent THC, then 10 percent of 1000 mg would be 100 mg.
 For cooking at home, it’s safe to assume that one gram of cannabis contains at least 100 mg THC.

 Using this dosage measurement method, calculate THC per serving.
 Take the amount of ground cannabis, convert it to milligrams, and divide it by the recipe yield to determine a per-serving dose of THC.
 A starting dosage for beginners is 5 mg per serving (this is the California-mandated serving size for cannabis-infused edibles as of January 1, 2018).
 Three grams of ground cannabis equal 300 mg THC.
 Three hundred mg divided by the recipe yield (if a cookie recipe makes 60 cookies) equals 5 mg per cookie.
 If you want to be even more cautious with your homemade cannabis butter or oil, use half the dosage (2.5 mg per serving).